Server-Eye/bucket-collector/README.md

 4. Copy the directories from step 2 back into the installation-directory
 5. Start the new version of the bucket-collector.

+## Important folders and files

+* `bucket-data`-directory
+  * Contains the configurationfiles of the bucket-collector itself
+* `reaction-data`-directory
+  * Contains the configurationfiles for each of the bucket-collectors reactions.
+  * Each file is named after it's corresponding reaction.
+So the configurationfile for the `tanss` reaction is found under `/reaction-data/tanss`
+* `logs`-directory
+  * Contains all of the bucket-collector's logfiles.

 **Check out our [wiki](https://github.com/Server-Eye/bucket-collector/wiki) for additional informations.**